-This Report lets you see how many people are a part of the Team of Items in order to understand their level of engagement within KaiNexus and the distribution of improvement work in your organization.
+The User Participation Summary Report lets you see how many people submit Items, assign them, and implement them in order to understand the distribution of improvement work in your organization.

 Working with the Report

 - Use engagement thresholds to further break down levels of engagement

 - Use filters to control which data are referenced by the Report

 - See a list of people referenced by the Report

 - Export the Report